jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     AssertionError: unexpectedly None

-  I change the statement to use the assertIsNone_ :ref:`method<functions>` which checks if the thing is parentheses is :ref:`None`
+  I change the statement to use the assertIsNone_ :ref:`method<functions>` which checks if the thing in parentheses is :ref:`None`

   .. code-block:: python
     :lineno-start: 6